jason-woolf/DesmosPlayer/README.md

 ## Disclaimers

-Tested only on Chrome and Safari.
-May have issues on other browsers.
+This has been tested only on Chrome and Safari.
+There may be issues on other browsers.

 Due to the risk of running malicious code in an unknown graph, you should always inspect the code before clicking the program icon.

-This is my first forray into JavaScript and GitHub, so please be kind if there are bugs or non-conformant stylings.  😬
+This is my first attempt at writing JavaScript and using GitHub, so please be kind if there are bugs or non-conformant stylings.  😬

 ## Documentation

 ### Overview

-This system allows you to write a simple piece of JavaScript code that defines a program, a sequence of actions to perform on a Desmos graph.
+The desmosPlayer system allows you to define a sequence of actions to perform on a Desmos graph using the Javascript language.
 The main element of that code is a call to the function `desmosPlayer()`.

 #### desmosPlayer (\<program\>, [\{\<properties\>\}])